 Research

 My research focuses on disentangling the complexities of Active Galactic Nuclei (AGN) using optical spectroscopy.
-I mainly use spectra from the Six-degree Field Galaxy Survey (6dFGS: 2001-2009), along with modern spectra from ANU 2.3m Wide Field Spectrograph (WiFeS) to compare changes in the Hβ/[OIII] line ratios on a 15-20 year timescale.
+I mainly use spectra from the Six-degree Field Galaxy Survey (6dFGS: 2001–2009), along with modern spectra from the ANU 2.3m Wide Field Spectrograph (WiFeS) to compare changes in the Hβ/[OIII] line ratios on a 15–20 year timescale.

 Understanding AGN Sub-Types